aaron11496/dotfiles/README.md

-# My Personal Linux Configuration #
+# Aaron's Dotfiles #

-To install or re-install dotfiles just run `install.sh`
+To install or re-install dotfiles just run `install.sh`.
+It installs every configuration file from this repo as a symlink from `~/`, creating subdirectories as necessary.

 ## Debian Jessie with Xfce4 ##